PaschalisAg/WikiTextGraph/README.md

 ## Language Support

 MultiLGraphWiki currently supports 9 languages.
-The language-specific settings are stored in `LANG_SETTINGS.yml`.
+The language-specific settings are stored in [`LANG_SETTINGS.yml`](https://github.com/PaschalisAg/MultilGraphWiki/blob/main/LANG_SETTINGS.yml).
 Each language configuration includes:

-- Regular expressions for identifying sections like "References" and "See also"
+- Regular expressions for identifying sections like "References" and "See also" and many other
 - Patterns for filtering out non-content pages
 - Redirect keywords for identifying redirect pages